Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 -  When an item is created

--  Initialize Variable
+-  Initialize variable

 - Condition
      - Get Attachments
-     - Apply to each (renamed to For each)
+     - Apply to each
        - Get attachment content
        - Create file
        - Create sharing link for a file or folder